syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-reject-the-changes-made-to-GridGroupingControl.md

 ---
 layout: post
-title: How to reject the changes made to GridGroupingControl
+title: How to reject the changes made to GridGroupingControl | WindowsForms | Syncfusion
 description: how to reject the changes made to gridgroupingcontrol
 platform: WindowsForms
 control: GridGrouping